Health insurance in Vermont

 - Vermont operates a state-run health insurance exchange, Vermont Health Connect.

-- Two insurers offer plans in Vermont’s individual market; average rate increase for 2021 is about 3.5%.
+- Two insurers offer plans in Vermont’s individual market; average rate increase for 2021 was about 3.5%.

 - Vermont’s individual and small-group markets are merged.